 3. Make an effort to clarify things with the provider before the end of your shift

-This next rule mostly applies to those that work the day shift.
+This next rule mostly applies to those who work the day shift.
 Try as hard as you can to clarify things with the provider before you leave.
-This applies to the night shift when/if the provider rounds before day shift have a chance to arrive.
-If this does happen (a provider rounding before 7 am), it’s typically surgeons rounding before they go to the OR to scrub in.
+This applies to the night shift when/if the provider rounds before the day shift can arrive.
+If this does happen (a provider rounding before 7 a.m.), it’s typically surgeons rounding before they go to the OR to scrub in.
 Make sure any clarifying questions are answered for the day shift nurse so he or she doesn’t have to interrupt the surgeon for something routine while they’re operating.